+Before looking for a remedy to treat your skin tag, it is essential not to confuse skin tags with another skin growth and understand exactly what is a skin tag.
 Skin tags are harmless, small, soft pieces of skin that are raised, or hang off the skin by a connection stalk.
 They are usually the same colour as the surrounding skin, and can vary in size from a few millimetres up to 5 cm wide.

 Skin tags are very common, and can affect up to half of the population, so if you suffer from them, you are certainly not alone.